 Does anyone remember when Grimace was evil?
 Or when he had four arms?
 What about the Hamburglar (robble, robble)?
 That guy was always trying to steal burgers!
 Captain Crook was also a famous thief, but his big weakness was fish fillets (he must have been hard up).

-There were good guys too.
-The Big Mac worked diligently to stop the Hamburglar and Captain Crook.
-Mayor McCheese, Birdie the Early Bird, Fry Kids, and the Hamburger Patch.
-The list goes on and on.
+There were good guys, too.
+The Big Mac worked diligently to stop the Hamburglar and Captain Crook while there was also Mayor McCheese, Birdie the Early Bird, Fry Kids, and the Hamburger Patch; the list goes on and on.

 The Burger King Kingdom Characters were less known.
 Sir Shakes-A-Lot was always cold.
 The Burger Thing was essentially a 3D wall puppet.
 Funny enough, I recently saw one for sale on eBay.

 I barely remember the Wizard Of Fries other than the fact that he was a robot.
 But who could forget the Burger King’s worst enemy, the Duke of Doubt?

 In the 1980s, the Miami Dade County Youth Fair held stage performances with the McDonaldland characters.

 Once Upon a Time I Used To